ziap/ziap.github.io/content/blog/polymorphism/index.md

 The `Shape` class is the same as the above, but notice that we need double pointer indirection, because every shape in the array is still a pointer to the actual non-abstract shape.
-This means that every single shape is its own heap allocation, which is pretty expensive and you can mess up if you're not careful.
-So instead of using raw pointers here is a safer and potentially faster version of the previous function:
+This means that every single shape is allocated individually on the heap, which is pretty expensive, and you can mess up if you're not careful.
+So instead of using raw pointers, in the spirit of C++, here is a safer and potentially faster version of the previous function:

 ```c++
 double total_area(std::span<std::unique_ptr<Shape>> shapes) {